Cory117/cory117/README.md

 ## Hi there, I'm Cory 👋
 💻 I specialize in frontend web development<br>
-💼 I'm available for freelance jobs<br>
+💼 I'm open to new opportunities<br>
 📫 You can reach me via <a href="mailto:corydaddona1@hotmail.com">email</a><br>

 ## Languages and Tools 🔧